abiswas-odu/lineage_track/README.md

 1. `registration\PrecomputeRegistrationTransforms.m`: Original registration developed by Lisa.
 2. `registration\Registration_Centroids.m`: Original centroid based registration developed by David, uses CPD.
-3. `registration\PrecomputeRegistrationTransforms.m`: New version of registration developed by David which uses intersection over union of spheres to estimate correct matches.
+3. `registration\Registration_IoU.m`: New version of registration developed by David which uses intersection over union of spheres to estimate correct matches.
 Does not use CPD.

 For each script, point the `config_path` variable to the folder where you have your `config.yaml`.